catppuccin/daisyui/README.md

       "light",
       // You can simply select a catppuccin flavor with sane default colors catppuccin("mocha"),
-      // Or you can optionally customize your semantic colors with catppuccin defined color values
+      // Or you can optionally customize your semantic colors with catppuccin defined color values, details on available values below
       // Values not explicitly defined will use default values catppuccin("latte", {primary: 'sky', secondary: 'rosewater'}),
     ],